RMS Saxonia (1954): History

 Franconia and Carmania Laid up in Falmouth.

 In 1968, the ship had a major breakdown at the mouth of the Saint Lawrence River when she appeared to ‘throw’ a propeller shaft, and then had difficulties with US fire regulations that resulted in the cancellation of a winter cruise from Port Everglades.
 Cunard made some minor modifications to the ship before the next sailing in January 1969.
 On a later cruise the vessel ran aground on a sandbank off San Salvador Island in the Bahamas.
 Three months after returning to service the ship collided with the 3,900-ton Soviet tanker Frunze, but damage to both vessels was apparently minor.

 Leonid Sobinov in Istanbul on 1 August 1992.

 She was laid up at Southampton in 1971.
 In August 1973 she was bought by the Soviet Union-based Black Sea Shipping Company and renamed after Leonid Sobinov.
 In January 1979, as the ship lay in Sydney Harbour, an 18-year-old crew member, Liliana Gasinskaya, slipped out of a porthole wearing only a red bikini, and swam across the harbour to claim political asylum.
-She rapidly achieved fame as the Red Bikini Girl, and, amongst other things, was the first nude centerfold in Australia's edition of Penthouse Magazine.
+She rapidly achieved fame as the Red Bikini Girl, and, amongst other things, was the first nude centerfold in Australia's edition of Penthouse Magazine.The SS Leonid Sobinov was featured in two action films produced by Mosfilm: 'Double Overtake' (1984) and 'The Detached Mission' (1985).
 By 1995, the liner was laid up, and in 1999, she was brought to Alang, India and scrapped after a long and varied career.